SergTanchenko/spring-rabbitmq-demo/README.md

-Here you can find an implementation of examples described in the tutorial: <br><b>[Learn RabbitMQ: Asynchronous Messaging with Java and Spring](https://www.oreilly.com/library/view/learn-rabbitmq-asynchronous/9781838646189/)</b>
+Here you can find an implementation of examples described in the tutorial:
+<br><b>[Learn RabbitMQ: Asynchronous Messaging with Java and Spring](https://www.oreilly.com/library/view/learn-rabbitmq-asynchronous/9781838646189/)</b><br>
+There is an example of queue, exchange and binding configuration done via spring config in Java.
+Publishing and retrieving messages.

 ## How to run